huy1208/git/writing/vim_exrc.md

 # Introduction #
-I simutaneously work with several software projects.
+I simultaneously work with several software projects.
 Each project has its own coding standard and rule.
-Therefore, it is neccessary to have a particular configuraiton for each project.
+Therefore, it is necessary to have a particular configuration for each project.

 The exrc option is utilized for the project-based setting.